ookk2011/wifi-pineapple-cloner/README.md

 ## If you want to collaborate with hardware

-Those who want to help buy testing hardware or just give me a tip can do so by sending donations to my binance account:
+Those who want to help buy testing hardware or just give me a tip, you can do it by sending donations to my binance account:

 ![binance-qr](assets/binance-qr.png)